 1. London to Paris by Eurostar

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedure.
+More about Eurostar & check-in procedure.
 St Pancras station guide.
 Paris Gare du Nord station guide.
 How to change trains & stations in Paris by metro or taxi.

 2. Paris to Barcelona by TGV Duplex See TGV Duplex video guide